SteirerD/knowledge/docroot/wp-content/themes/theme/readme.txt

 = Does this theme support any plugins? =

-GLC includes support for Infinite Scroll in Jetpack.
+wiki includes support for Infinite Scroll in Jetpack.

 == Changelog ==